tapis-project/documentation/source/technical/systems.rst

 canExec flag
   Indicates if system can be used to execute jobs. canRunBatch flag
   Indicates if system supports running jobs using a batch scheduler.
+By default this is *false*.
 Job related attributes
   Various attributes related to job execution such as *jobRuntimes*, *jobWorkingDir*, *batchScheduler*, *batchLogicalQueues*